abernard-kooth/ethical-ai/case-study/guide_overview.md

     - Does the project aim to advance the interests and well-being of as many affected individuals as possible?
 Might any disparate socioeconomic impacts result from its deployment?
     - Have you sufficiently considered the wider impacts of the system on future generations and on the planet as a whole?

-A technically sustainable AI system is safe, accurate, reliable, secure, and robust.
-In order to safeguard that your AI system functions safely, you must prioritise the technical objectives of accuracy, reliability, security, and robustness.
-This requires that your technical team put careful forethought into how to construct a system that accurately and dependably operates in accordance with its designers’ expectations even when confronted with unexpected changes, anomalies, and perturbations.
-Building an AI system that meets these safety goals also requires rigorous testing, validation, and re-assessment as well as the integration of adequate mechanisms of oversight and control into its real-world operation.
+A technically sustainable AI system focuses on improving:
 - **Accuracy and Performance Metrics**: confidence depends on problems inherent in modeling a chaotic and changing reality, including noise in data, missing features, and changes in input data over time
 - **Reliability**: measure of consistency, ensuring that system behaves as intended and adheres to specifications
 - **Security**: protection of system from unauthorized modification or damage, ensuring that it remains functional and accessible to authorized users and keeps confidential information secure
 - **Robustness**: ability of system to function reliably and accurately under harsh conditions, including adversarial attacks, perturbations, and undesirable reinforcement learning behavior

+This requires careful forethought into how to construct a system that accurately and dependably operates in accordance with its designers’ expectations even when confronted with unexpected changes, anomalies, and perturbations.
+Building an AI system that meets these safety goals also requires rigorous testing, validation, and re-assessment as well as the integration of adequate mechanisms of oversight and control into its real-world operation.

 Risks relating to accuracy and reliability:
 - **Concept Drift**: model accuracy and reliability can be compromised by changes in the underlying data distribution that the model was trained on